 - Screen for the bucket: this is like the ‘ramp’ of the pan style, but this is so much better.
-About $3.

 - 5-Gallon Bucket: If you need 5 gallons of paint, get t bucket (just remove about 1/2 before starting).
-It’s less than $5.

-Accessories added together will cost about $40.
+Accessories added together will cost about 40 bucks.

 - Roller Pan?
 We don’t touch them, but we know you might prefer it (see the one we recommend if you go that way).
 We prefer a bucket and screen explain in the bonus tool section below.
 But if you do go with the pan, you are in good company, so do many pros.
 I cannot understand it tho!
 It’ so much more work!